DasEvoli/age-of-queens.com/README.md

 * DasEvoli (Vinzenz Wetzel)

 ## License
-This project is licensed under the Apache License 2.0.
+* This project is licensed under the Apache License 2.0
+* All files which don't include any sourcecode especially image files fall under copyright protection and you are not allowed to use them in your projects unless stated otherwise